apaulmetzler/greenRoof/QIIME2_workflow.md

 --------------
 Note: The Chaudhary Lab has a document called 'QIIME2 for absolute beginers', that you may want to check out. .qzv files can be visualized on the qiime2 [visualizer](https://view.qiime2.org/), other tutorials and helpful information can be found on the QIIME2 [website](https://qiime2.org/).

+# to get things started, open a terminal at your working directory, then type:

+>conda activate qiime2-2020.2

 ## Demultiplex summary

 >qiime demux summarize \